-Are you having trouble walking, climbing stairs, or standing up from a chair. ¬†Is your knee or hip pain interfering with these activities? ¬†Are you losing muscle strength because of painful arthritis? ¬†Most daily activities not only require muscle strength but also good standing balance.
-Balance problems are very common in people with arthritis.¬† Balance problems lead to an increased risk of falls and poor mobility.¬† If you are dealing with hip and knee arthritis, standing balance exercises are an essential part of any exercise program to improve your quality of life.
+Are you having trouble walking, climbing stairs, or standing up from a chair?
+Is your knee or hip pain interfering with these activities?
+Are you losing muscle strength because of painful arthritis?
+Your daily activities require both strength and good standing balance.
+Balance problems are extremely common in people with arthritis.
+Balance problems lead to poor mobility and falls.
+If you are dealing with hip or knee arthritis, standing balance exercises are essential to improve your quality of life.

 A Proven Approach: The Otago Balance Exercise Program

-The Otago Exercise Program (OEP) is a proven falls prevention program for older adults.¬† The OEP is especially beneficial for adults 75 years and older.¬† A 2018 clinical trial looked at the OEP to improve balance, fear of falling, and falls risk in older fallers with knee arthritis.
+The Otago Exercise Program (OEP) is a proven fall prevention program for older adults.
+The OEP is especially beneficial for adults 75 years and older.
+A 2018 clinical trial looked at the OEP to improve balance, fear of falling, and fall risk in older adults with knee arthritis.

-Older adults performed the OEP 3 times per week in their own home.¬† After 6 months, people who were consistent with performing their exercises showed significant improvements in balance and reduced their fear of falling.¬† This study provides a framework to build your own home balance exercise program.
+Older adults performed the OEP 3 times per week in their own homes.
+After 6 months, people consistent with performing their exercises showed significant improvements in balance and reduced their fear of falling.
+This study provides a framework to build your own home balance exercise program.

 The Basics of Balance Exercise